jtbrower/WinUI/src/README.md

+# Status of this Project
+I am updating this section in hindsight.
+I am finding that migrating to WinUI in its current preview state is requiring much more work than I anticipated.
+Primarily because I am constantly trying various experiments for work-arounds to address missing features.

+This is causing me to lose focus on my primary internal project.
+That is, a now 4 year long effort re-writing a large POS application from the ground up in now .Net 5+.
+I will do what I can to circle back around to this repo when I can, but at a minimum, I hope the examples help you with your own work-arounds.

+This should not be viewed as a final, error free example of perfection, but rather a way to spark ideas.

 # Requirements
 Note that the WinUI team has indicated a version of the .Net 5.0 prelease that is lower than what I use in these projects.
 Right now I am at preview 7 and that's why the global.json tries to use that version.